Efficient Feature Group Sequencing for Anytime Linear Prediction: EXPERIMENTS

-Since an exhaustive search for the best feature sequencing is intractable, we approximate with \textbf{Oracle} anytime performance, following the approach of \cite{timeliness}: given an objective vs. cost curve of a sequencing, we reorder the feature groups in descending order of their marginal benefit per unit cost, assuming the marginal benefits stay the same after reordering.
-We specify which sequencings are used for creating \textbf{Oracle} in Section~\ref{sec:selection_methods}.
-For baseline performance, we use weighted Group Lasso\cite{group_lasso}, which scales the regularization constant of each group with the cost of the group.
-More specifically, it solves the following minimization problem: \mbox{$ \min _{w \in \mathbb{R}^{D}} \Vert Y - Xw \Vert^2_2 + \lambda \sum _{j=1}^J c(\mathcal{G}_j) \Vert w _{\mathcal{G}_j} \Vert _2, $} and we use various value of regularization constant $\lambda$ to obtain lasso paths.
-We call this baseline algorithm \textbf{Sparse} in figures and tables\footnote{We use an off-the-shelf software to solve the optimization: SPAMS (SPArse Modeling Software \cite{spams}).}.
+Since an exhaustive search for the best feature sequencing is intractable, we approximate with the \textbf{Oracle} anytime performance following the approach of \cite{timeliness}.
+Given an objective vs. cost curve of a sequencing, we reorder the feature groups in descending order of their marginal benefit per unit cost, assuming that the marginal benefits stay the same after reordering.
+We specify which sequencing is used for creating \textbf{Oracle} in Section~\ref{sec:selection_methods}.
+For baseline performance, we use cost-weighted Group Lasso \citep{group_lasso}, which scales the regularization constant of each group with the cost of the group.
+We note that the cascade design by \cite{chen:12} can be reduced to this baseline if we enforce linear prediction.
+More specifically, the baseline solves the following minimization problem: \mbox{$ \min _{w \in \mathbb{R}^{D}} \Vert Y - Xw \Vert^2_2 + \lambda \sum _{j=1}^J c(\mathcal{G}_j) \Vert w _{\mathcal{G}_j} \Vert _2, $} and we vary value of regularization constant $\lambda$ to obtain lasso paths.
+We call this baseline algorithm \textbf{Sparse}\footnote{We use an off-the-shelf software, SPAMS (SPArse Modeling Software \citep{spams}), to solve the optimization.}.

-\subsection{Feature Cost}
+\subsection{FEATURE COST}

-Our proposed CS-G-OMP differs from Group Orthogonal Matching Pursuit (G-OMP) \cite{gomp} in that G-OMP does not consider feature costs when evaluating features.
+Our proposed CS-G-OMP differs from Group Orthogonal Matching Pursuit (G-OMP) \citep{gomp} in that G-OMP does not consider feature costs when evaluating features.
 We show that this difference is crucial for anytime linear prediction.
 In Figure~\ref{fig:cost_vs_no_cost}, we compare the objective vs. costs curves of CS-G-OMP and G-OMP that are stopped at 0.97-stopping cost on \YahooLTR.
-Expectedly, CS-G-OMP achieves a better overall prediction at every budget, qualitatively demonstrating the importance of incorporating feature costs.
+As expected, CS-G-OMP achieves a better overall prediction at every budget, qualitatively demonstrating the importance of incorporating feature costs.
 Table~\ref{tab:grain_auc} and Table~\ref{tab:yahoo_auc} quantify this effect, showing that CS-G-OMP achieves a better timeliness measure than regular G-OMP.

-\subsection{Group Whitening}
+\subsection{GROUP WHITENING}